Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1

-With this breakdown of the factors in the term, the algorithm determines whether it is necessary to consider the term further.
-Letting \(n\) be the cardinality of \(S\), if \(n \leq 1\), then there are no two factors with spinor indices to multiply or canonicalize, so the term is simply skipped over.
-On the other hand, if \(n \geq 2\), then it is worthwhile to proceed.
-The procedure augments every 2-tuple \(o \in O\) with a third element, viz., the boolean proposition that the factor \(s(o) \in S\) corresponding to \(o\) has an (anti)symmetry, storing this set of 3-tuples as a separate array which is inputted into the algorithm ``FindChain" (discussed later) to retrieve the ordering of the elements \(s \in S\) which leads to maximal chains of consecutive spinor-indexed factors which can be combined. \(S, I, O\) are imparted this ordering, and then the program loops through the consecutive pairs of factors in this ordering.\footnote{Here, pairs \((s_1, s_2), (s_3, s_4)\) of consecutive spinor-indexed factors are considered consecutive if \(s_2 = s_3\).} This first part of the procedure which sets the stage for the actual multiplication of factors with dummy-spinor-index pairs is shown in pseudo-code as Algorithm \ref{alg:spinorcomb1}.
+If \(|S| \leq 1\), then the term is already reduced, but if \(|S| \geq 2\), then the algorithm proceeds by augmenting every 2-tuple \(o \in O\) with the boolean proposition that the factor \(s(o) \in S\) corresponding to \(o\) has an (anti)symmetry.
+The set of \(3\)-tuples is inputted into ``FindChain'' (discussed later) to retrieve the ordering of the elements \(s \in S\) which leads to maximal chains of consecutive spinor-indexed factors which can be combined. \(S, I, O\) are imparted this ordering, and then the program loops through the consecutive pairs of factors in this ordering.\footnote{Here, pairs \((s_1, s_2), (s_3, s_4)\) of consecutive spinor-indexed factors are considered consecutive if \(s_2 = s_3\).} This first part of the procedure is shown in pseudo-code as Algorithm \ref{alg:spinorcomb1}.